 Where: Last in AM routines, after all other products.
 Why: Sunscreen must be the final step in the morning to create a protective barrier on skin's surface.
 It should be applied after moisturizer has absorbed.
 Never skip sunscreen to avoid disrupting the layer of protection.
 Reapply every 2 hours if outdoors or after water exposure.

-How to Layer Active Ingredients Safely
+How Do You Layer Active Ingredients Without Irritation?

 Active ingredients—like retinoids, vitamin C, AHAs, and BHAs—are powerful.
 When used correctly, they can improve skin significantly.
 But layering multiple actives requires care.